 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.

 This large second-grade royal temple was built in the late 1820s after riverfront land was donated by the son of a noble with ties to King Rama III.
 It’s said that the donor, whose family name was Kalayanamit (the word means “good friend”), not only gave his own land for the temple’s construction, but also purchased additional land from the predominantly Chinese neighbourhood nearby.
-His relics are memorialized by a large chedi on the south side of the temple grounds.
+His relics are memorialized in a large chedi on the south side of the temple grounds.

 If seeking health and long-life, pick up one of the small canisters containing oil and pour it into one of the oil lamps.
-Or, if hoping for strength and protection, stick a piece of gold leaf on one of the intimidating guardian warrior images; just make sure it’s genuine — you probably don’t want to tick those guys off.
+Or, if hoping for strength and protection, stick a piece of gold leaf on one of the intimidating guardian images; just make sure it’s genuine — you probably don’t want to tick those guys off.

 How to get there